nedmorgan/vago-travel-app/README.md

 * The user can add a certain country to a list of places they would like to visit.
 * The user can remove a country if they are no longer interested in visiting.
 * The user can click a link to be forwarded to an outside page to view flight information.
+* This user can click on pieces of the country page to view outside information.

 ## Wireframe: